TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

 ## Prerequisites
  - GO Installation
  - Mysql Installation
- - You need to have clear knowledge of Go, to get started with the project that we are going to do.
+ - You need to have basic knowledge of Go, to get started with the project that we are going to do.

+## If you know any programming language that should be fine as well, COOL?

 ### Let’s Go!